-You love the historic design of your home, but you need some of the modern conveniences that are present in newer homes.
-For instance, it’d be nice to maximize the energy efficiency of your windows so you can save some money on your energy bills.
+You want to keep the historic design of your home, but you need some of the modern conveniences found in newer homes.
+For instance, it’d be nice to maximize the energy efficiency of your windows so you can save a little more on your energy bills.
 Luckily, you can have some of these conveniences and maintain your home’s style.
 Consider these five tips before renovating windows in a historic home.

 - Work with an expert.
 From window and door specialists to plumbers, electricians and other woodworking contractors, professionals will keep your home in prime condition throughout the renovation process, and they’ll leave you with beautiful work that functions properly.

 - Plan for delays in your schedule.
-If you’ve been a part of a large-scale construction project before, you know how easy it is to get behind.
+If you’ve been a part of a large-scale construction project before, you know how commonly the work gets behind.
 It’s possible that could happen with a large-scale window renovation on your historic home.
 Why?
-Because you (or the professionals working on the project) could run into an unexpected problem, or the workers might need to take special care to protect certain components integral to your historic home.
-Be patient – it will be worthwhile in the end.
+Because you (or the professionals working on the project) could find an unexpected problem, or the workers might need to take special care to protect certain components integral to your historic home.
+Be patient – it will be worth it in the end.

 - Have a flexible budget.
 Renovating windows in a historic home is worth the investment.
-It involves keeping or restoring historic components and making accommodations for modern life.
-While you’ve likely worked out an estimated cost, consider how unexpected costs could arise, and they might contribute to a more beautiful home and less need for additional work soon after the renovation is completed.
+Renovations can involve keeping or restoring historic components and making accommodations for modern life.
+While you’ve likely figured out an estimated cost, understand that unexpected costs could arise, and they might contribute to a more beautiful home and less need for additional work soon after the renovation is completed.